MrArnoldInTech/MrArnoldInTech/README.md

 I did my studies at Massey University from 2020-2022 & had my ceremony in May 2023.

 ## About Me
-🌱 I'm currenlty in the process of creating a Unity game based of Space Invaders with colleague
+- 🌱 I'm currenlty in the process of creating a Unity game based of Space Invaders with colleague

-⚡ My hobbies include, coding, drives, motorbikeriding, hiking, travelling, playing chess, making games & PC building.
+- ⚡ My hobbies include, coding, drives, motorbikeriding, hiking, travelling, playing chess, making games & PC building.

-🔭 In the time that I do get free I enjoy learning new skillsets and programming languages
+- 🔭 In the time that I do get free I enjoy learning new skillsets and programming languages

+- 🚀 I'm always looking for new challenges and opportunities.

 I am interested in trying new things and gaining new knowledge.
 I want to get into Front end or Back end programming.
 I also have a deep passion for Games Programming.